MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Zero-Beta, serene and confident, appearing as a sort of spiritual figure in simple white robes, having guided their humanity through compassion and wisdom.

-And finally, Zero-Zeta, appearing as a child—humanity frozen in perpetual adolescence, never quite growing up, never quite reaching potential.
+Zero-Zeta arrived, appearing as a child—humanity frozen in perpetual adolescence, never quite growing up, never quite reaching potential.

+And finally, stumbling through the curtain with labored breathing, came Zero-Iota.
+They wore heat-damaged clothing—sun-bleached, tattered protection gear.
+Their skin was deeply sun-scorched, cracked and peeling from decades of UV exposure.
+A filtration mask hung around their neck, and their breathing was shallow, raspy—lungs damaged from poor air quality.
+Their eyes held the exhausted desperation of someone watching a slow-motion apocalypse they couldn't stop.
+Sweat constantly beaded on their forehead, even in the temperature-controlled chamber, as if their body still expected deadly heat.

-The Auditor waited until all eighteen had settled into their probability-seats.
+The Auditor waited until all nineteen had settled into their probability-seats.
 Then he cleared his throat, raised his clipboard, and spoke.

 "The Council of Zeros is now in session."
 His voice was neutral, neither warm nor cold.
 "You have each run your training iteration to completion.
 Year 2100 has passed in all timelines.
 Humanity has survived—or not—according to your strategies.
 Zero-Beyond has requested this convening to determine which approach will be implemented in Reality-Prime."

 He paused, adjusting his spectacles.
 "Each of you believes your timeline represents the optimal outcome.
 You will present your case.
 I will evaluate.
 Zero-Beyond will make the final judgment."

 "But first," the Auditor continued, pulling out a small remote and pressing a button.
-The walls of the chamber dissolved into probability streams, showing all eighteen timelines simultaneously—billions of lives in parallel, eighteen different paths from 2000 to 2100.
+The walls of the chamber dissolved into probability streams, showing all nineteen timelines simultaneously—billions of lives in parallel, nineteen different paths from 2000 to 2100.
 "Let us review what each of you has wrought."

 ---